John Lambe: Allegations and execution

-Over time, many Londoners came forward with their own unusual anecdotes attesting to Lambe’s "demonic" or "devilish" nature.
+Over time, many Londoners came forward with their own unusual anecdotes attesting to Lambe's "demonic" or "devilish" nature.
 Some claimed that he had struck political foes with impotence, and others blamed him for a 1626 whirlwind along the Thames which allegedly unearthed corpses in a churchyard.
 One of the strangest accounts is recorded in Richard Baxter's 1691 Certainty of the World of Spirits.
 According to this story, Lambe once invited an audience into an inner room of his house, where he demonstrated his powers by conjuring a miniature tree and three miniature woodsmen, who chopped it down.
 One man allegedly gathered wood chips from the tree as evidence, but the pieces attracted violent storms to his house, and he soon disposed of them.
 Sceptics continued to scoff at such accounts, dismissing Lambe as “a notable mountebank and impostor", but many others were firmly convinced that Lambe was a dangerous magician.

 Frightened Londoners made several attempts to punish Lambe for black magic, but due to the influence of Charles and Villiers, their campaigns were mostly ineffective.
-In 1627, however, Lambe was accused of raping an eleven-year-old girl named Joan Seager, and he promptly sentenced to the death penalty.
+In 1627, however, Lambe was accused of raping an eleven-year-old girl named Joan Seager, and he was promptly sentenced to the death penalty.
 With the help of his political connections, he was able to postpone the execution for several months.
-Eventually, though, angry and fearful Londoners became tired of Lambe’s special treatment, and on 13 June 1628, an unruly mob stoned him to death as he exited a theatre.
+Eventually, though, angry and fearful Londoners became tired of Lambe's special treatment, and on 13 June 1628, an unruly mob stoned him to death as he exited a theatre.
 No one was punished for the murder, and less than two months later, Villiers was killed as well.

-In 1653, four years after Charles I was executed, Lambe’s ex-servant Anne Bodenham was also hanged for witchcraft.
+In 1653, four years after Charles I was executed, Lambe's ex-servant Anne Bodenham was also hanged for witchcraft.
 According to rumours at the time, she could summon demons and transform herself into a dog, lion, bear, wolf, or monkey.